kimurayumixy/kimurayumixy/README.md

 </div>

-### <div align="center">I'm Yumi, a full-time full-stack developer!</div>
+### <div align="center">I'm Yumi,a full-stack developer!</div>

-- 🌱 I’m currently learning Ruby on Rails, Javascropt, HTML/CSS
+- 🌱 Web development experience in Ruby on Rails, Javascript, HTML/CSS
+- 🚙 Graduated from Le Wagon's Web Development bootcamp
+- 👩🏻‍💻Curently looking for a open position as an full-stack engineer

 <br/>